WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 ---

-Bitcoin is a peer to peer network of full nodes which define, verify, and enforce the Bitcoin consensus rules.
+Bitcoin is a peer-to-peer network of full nodes which define, verify, and enforce the Bitcoin consensus rules.
 There is a lot of communication between them and metadata can be used to de-anonymize Bitcoin users.

 ## Problem